jyotikasharma12/DS2020-Final-Project/README.md

 - island: The island within the Palmer Archipelago where the penguin was observed (Biscoe, Dream, and Torgersen)
-- bill_length_mm: The length of the penguin’s bill (from tip to base) measured in milimeters
+- bill_length_mm: The length of the penguin’s bill (from tip to base) measured in millimeters
 - bill_depth_mm: Thickness (depth) fo the penguin’s bill measured at the base in milimeters
-- flipper_length_mm: Length of the penguin’s flipper from shoulder to tip measured in milimeters
+- flipper_length_mm: Length of the penguin’s flipper from shoulder to tip measured in millimeters
 - body_mass_g: Body weight of the penguin measured in grams
 - sex: Sex of the penguin (male or female)
 - year: The year the penguin was sampled during the Palmer Station field